Blank-Xu/sqlx-adapter/README.md

 	runtime.SetFinalizer(db, finalizer)

 	// Initialize a Sqlx adapter and use it in a Casbin enforcer:
-	// The adapter will use the Oracle table name "casbin_rule_test",
+	// The adapter will use the Oracle table name "CASBIN_RULE_TEST",
 	// the default table name is "casbin_rule".
-	// If it doesn't exist, the adapter will create it automatically. a, err := sqlxadapter.NewAdapter(db, "casbin_rule_test")
+	// If it doesn't exist, the adapter will create it automatically. a, err := sqlxadapter.NewAdapter(db, "CASBIN_RULE_TEST")
 	if err != nil {
 		panic(err)
 	}